uhub/awesome-css/README.md

 * [technopagan/slides-in-markdown](https://github.com/technopagan/slides-in-markdown) - Slide deck tool for giving presentations written in MarkDown.
 Based on remark.js and written in plain HTML, CSS & JS.
 Features presenter console with speaker notes, timer, screen blanking and more.
 The theme provides all basic requirements for slide contents (images, video, code snippets etc) and gives you many small helpers to style contents.
 * [nocona71/obsidian-literature-note](https://github.com/nocona71/obsidian-literature-note) - MD template and CSS to generate a literature not based on Zotero PDF annotations and notes
 * [nateify/elementary-CSS](https://github.com/nateify/elementary-CSS) - A CSS framework based on the design of elementaryOS
-* [milbits/oldcord](https://github.com/milbits/oldcord) - Discord theme that tries its best to restore the 2020 UI
 * [MartinChavez/HTML-CSS](https://github.com/MartinChavez/HTML-CSS) - HTML/CSS Tutorial
 * [codrops/SwatchBook](https://github.com/codrops/SwatchBook) - A tutorial about how to create a swatch book like component that let's you open and rotate the single swatches revealing some details.
 We will be using CSS transforms and transitions and create a simple jQuery plugin.
 * [bassjobsen/typeahead.js-bootstrap4-css](https://github.com/bassjobsen/typeahead.js-bootstrap4-css) - SCSS (Sass) / CSS code for using typeahead.js with Bootstrap 4